-You see everything is a play of content, only if you know how to make the right moves!
-Well, no wonder why 82% of marketers see a positive ROI from their blog!
+Everything is a play of content, only if you know how to make the right moves!
+Well, 82% of marketers see a positive ROI from their blogs!

 8. Serves as The Backbone of Digital Marketing.

-Apart from all the benefits that content marketing bears all-alone, it serves as the foundation of all your digital marketing efforts.
+Apart from all the benefits content marketing bears, it is the foundation of all your digital marketing efforts.

-Keep yourself updated with all the new trends of digital media and inculcate them in your strategy, unless you want to be left out from the run of making it to the top.
-Now you know, why it is said ‘Content Marketing is all the marketing that’s left!’
+Keep yourself updated with all the new digital media trends and teach them in your strategy unless you want to be left out from the run of making it to the top.
+Now you know why it is said, ‘Content Marketing is all the marketing that’s left!’

 Does This work?

-So, if you are still re-thinking on your content marketing gameplan, you are already losing out on a lot of quality leads.
+So, if you are still rethinking your content marketing game plan, you are already losing out on many quality leads.
 Stop thinking and start writing.

-When you are just starting out, there is a lot for you to consider – both on the field and off the field.
-While you are listing out the pros and cons of each of the marketing technique, keep the cost on the top.
+When you are just starting, there is much to consider – both on and off the field.
+While listing the pros and cons of each marketing technique, keep the cost on top.

-Since at this moment you very well can’t afford millions to spend on your advertising plans – I am sure Content Marketing is going to outweigh all of them because of its unmatchable efficacy to generate leads.
+Since, at this moment, you can’t afford millions to spend on your advertising plans – I am sure Content Marketing will outweigh all of them because of its unmatchable efficacy in generating leads.

-Well, someone has rightly said ‘Content Marketing is the only marketing that’s left!
+Well, someone rightly said, ‘Content Marketing is the only marketing left!

 Prince Kapoor is a seasoned Marketing Analyst and Blogger.
 With his skills, he has been helping fellow marketers and brands worldwide.
 You can connect with him via his Twitter account.